mattdeigh/Jquery-validateForm/README.md

 Jquery validateForm Plugin
 ===================
 Designed to be a simple and straight-forward way of adding validation to any form.
 No stylesheets to add.
+Set ```data-validate="string"``` on an input element and call ```$("form").validateForm();``` and the plugin will do the rest.
+Once the plugin is initiated, a required mark will be added to the closest label tag traversing upwards from the input.
+Any errors will be added to a div with the class ".error-message".
+The location of the error message can be changed in the options.

 ## Installation